MKCAMK/genetic_evolution_of_images/README.md

 The resolution of the target image decides the time it takes to rate the evolved image, as it decides how many pixels needs to be compared - twice as many pixels, means twice as much time; trice as many pixels...
 It is a good idea to reduce the resolution of the desired target image as much as possible before starting.

 The time taken by the process of rating can also be reduced by increasing the "Comparison's precision" setting.
 This describes the length of the stride that is taken between each pixel used for the comparison.
 When set to "1", all pixels are compared (a stride of one); when set to "5", every fifth pixel is compared (a stride of five) - this is five times as fast.
-Higher values, however, introduce artefacts, like off-color regions, and make it generally more difficult to evolve a good looking image.
+Higher values, however, introduce artefacts, and make it generally more difficult to evolve a good looking image.

 It is possible to use higher values for "Comparison's precision" as an offset for a high resolution target image, as a bigger picture is less affected by a decrease in the visual quality anyway.